 Menstrual Equity For All

 The Flow Initiative is a local organization committed to eradicating period poverty and accelerating access to menstrual health products in Hudson County, New Jersey, and nationwide.
-Founded by Eiko La Boria, The Flow Initiative has distributed more than 750,000 products for women, girls, and members of the LGBTQ+ community.
+Founded by Eiko La Boria, The Flow Initiative has distributed more than 1 million products for women, girls, and members of the LGBTQ+ community.

 The Flow Initiative envisions a world where menstrual equity for all is possible.
-A world where we can protect girls, women and menstruators from a lack of access to period products.
-Finally, a world where we have eradicated the stgima, shame and humiliation associated with period poverty.
+A world where we can protect girls, women, and menstruators from a lack of access to period products.
+Finally, a world where we have eradicated the stigma, shame, and humiliation associated with period poverty.
 This is the vision we are working towards each day and we encourage all to join our efforts.